denisdbell/jajobstats/README.md

 # Jamaican Job Statistics opensource project

 The aim of this project is to help Jamaicans make better decisions regarding careers.
-It will do this by providing statistics on various careers available in Jamaica.[View the link to the full set or requirements and prototype](https://docs.google.com/document/d/1NpSJScPBNkyLHFBY0bRpqz4gKRVSQidZRi5wh72EuSA/edit?usp=sharing)
+It will do this by providing statistics on various careers available in Jamaica.
+View the requirements and prototypes [here](https://docs.google.com/document/d/1NpSJScPBNkyLHFBY0bRpqz4gKRVSQidZRi5wh72EuSA/edit?usp=sharing)

 # System Archtecture